Susan Cheever

 Susan Cheever (born July 31, 1943) is an American author and a prize-winning best-selling writer well known for her memoir, her writing about alcoholism, and her intimate understanding of American history.
 She is a recipient of the PEN New England Award.
 She currently teaches in the MFA program at The New School in New York City.

 Biography

-Cheever is the daughter of novelist John Cheever and poet/professor Mary Cheever.
+Cheever is the daughter of novelist John Cheever and poet/teacher Mary Cheever.
 She has two brothers, Benjamin Cheever and the late Federico Cheever.
 Cheever has been married three times and divorced twice.
 Cheever married Robert Cowley, the son of Malcolm Cowley, in 1967.
 The couple divorced 8 years later.
 Cheever's second husband was Calvin Tomkins, II, whom she married in 1981.
 Cheever and Tomkins have a daughter Sarah.
 Cheever married her third husband, Warren James Hinckle III, in 1989.
 Cheever and Hinckle have a son, Warren Hinckle IV, who was born in November 1989.

 Career

+Cheever's upcoming book, When All the Men Wore Hats (to be published on October 28, 2025 by Farrar, Straus and Giroux), investigates the roots of her father's stories, the relationship between truth and fiction, and the secret lives that lie behind the page.
+Advance reviews have called it "an eloquent and fully immersive portrait of a renowned author" and "remarkable... sui generis... [an] illuminating book."